Preventing Osteoarthritis (OA) After a Sport or Activity Related Injury

 Why Did We Do This Research?

-The second step in testing the SOAR program was to assess if the program could improve health outcomes, which was reported to be important to participants at increased risk of knee OA after a sport-related knee injury.
+The second step in testing the SOAR program was to assess if the program could improve health outcomes reported to be important to participants at increased risk of knee osteoarthritis after a sport-related knee injury.
 This included things like knee muscle strength, physical activity, self-management of knee health, self-efficacy, quality of life, and kinesiophobia (fear of pain or injury due to movement).
-We recruited 54ople aged 16-35 who had experienced a sport-related knee injury anywhere between 1-4 years ago.
+We recruited 54 people aged 16-35 who had experienced a sport-related knee injury anywhere between 1-4 years ago.
 Participants were split randomly into two groups.
-One group received a 9-week SOAR program right away, while the other group received a 9-week SOAR program after a 9 week wait.
+One group received a 9-week SOAR program right away, while the other group received a 9-week SOAR program after a 9-week wait.

 As a part of this trial, we also looked at how social support affects people’s participation in exercise therapy by conducting interviews with 15 participants.